jellypuno/Zowe-Explorer-Extension-Template/README.md

-# Zowe-Explorer-Extension-Template
+# Extension Template for Zowe Explorer

-Template for extending Zowe Explorer
+This repository can be used if you want to extend the capabiliites of Zowe Explorer.